• Home

 Twine wrapped around to create a pumpkin stem on a sweater pumpkin

 Wrap, wrap, wrap until you get to about 1 inch from the top.
 Then place a bunch of hot glue on the tip and finish wrapping.
+Then look at your cute little pumpkins.

 Cable Knit Sweater Pumpkins from the thrift store and dollar tree